 Ready for an adventure in the French countryside?
 Then this tour is a great idea, showing you the best of these iconic French regions.
-This 4-day tour takes you through western France from the beaches of Normandy and the pretty port towns of Brittany to the picturesque Châteaux of the Loire Valley.
+This 4-day tour takes you through western France, from the beaches of Normandy and the pretty port towns of Brittany to the picturesque Châteaux of the Loire Valley.
 You even take in the historic D-Day beaches.

 Four days is enough time to delve deep into the landmarks, monuments, and villages of these dynamic areas of France.
-Along the way you will visit ancient Normandy towns and sweeping beaches, the Brittany coast and the rocky summit of Mont Saint-Michel.
+Along the way you will visit ancient Normandy towns and sweeping beaches, the Brittany coast, and the rocky summit of Mont Saint-Michel.
 The Loire Valley is definitely going to enchant you with its magnificent châteaux.
 You'll wander the stunning gardens of Château de Villandry, Château de Langeais, and Château de Chambord, and discover the historic districts of the city of Tours.

 Kick things off by traveling through the beautiful countryside of Normandy to the ancient town of Rouen for a walking tour.
 Next, on the way to the snug harbor town of Honfleur drive over the vast Normandy cable bridge.
 Lunch in the pretty port town of Honfleur.
 See the Normandy beaches including Omaha and the American Cemetery of Saint-Laurent and Arromanches.

 Your last day in the Loire Valley is action-packed with the one-two-three punch of Château de Chenonceau, Château de Cheverny and Château de Chambord.
 Then there's a farewell lunch at the spectacular Hotel Saint-Hubert in Cheverny.
 Your four-day France Profonde (French countryside) package tour ends in Paris in time for dinner.

 Transportation in a luxury air-conditioned coach, all entrance fees and guided tours, most meals and accommodation in 3-Star hotels.